vishal-raj-k/customer-sales-analysis-sql/README.md

 # Customer Sales Analysis using SQL

-## Project Overview
+## Overview
-This project analyzes customer purchase behavior using SQL queries.
-The objective is to extract meaningful business insights from sales data such as regional performance, top customers, and category trends.
+This project demonstrates how SQL can be used to analyze customer sales data and extract meaningful business insights.

 ## Tools Used
+- MySQL
 - MySQL Workbench
 - SQL

 ## Dataset
-A sample sales dataset containing:
+The dataset contains the following fields:
 - Order ID
 - Customer Name
 - Region